The Ghana National Commission for UNESCO is Sixty years!!!

 In 1958, a year on after Ghana gained independence, Cabinet approved the reconstitution of the then National Committee on UNESCO into a National Commission – the Ghana National Commission for UNESCO (Ghana Natcom).

 Sixty years on, the Commission has made enormous strides in this journey.
 The Commission is proud to have assisted in the developmental processes of various institutions and Ghanaians through the UNESCO Participation Programme, Workshops, Conferences and other learning platforms as well as the UNESCO Fellowships Programme.

-He indicated that Ghana has indeed come of age at UNESCO and wish to invite all members of the Organisation to join Ghana in commemorating this important milestone.
+He indicated that Ghana had indeed come of age at UNESCO and wish to invite all members of the Organisation to join Ghana in commemorating this important milestone.

-The Chief Director of the Ministry of Education and Vice Chairman of the Commission, Mr. Enoch H. Cobbinah, this morning during a meeting of all UNESCO National Commissions attending the 204th Session of the UNESCO Executive Board in Paris, France, made a three-minute statement on the occasion of the anniversary.
+The Chief Director of the Ministry of Education and Vice Chairman of the Commission, Mr. Enoch H. Cobbinah, in the morning of 11th April, during a meeting of all UNESCO National Commissions attending the 204th Session of the UNESCO Executive Board in Paris, France, made a three-minute statement on the occasion of the anniversary.
 During the meeting, Ghana also gave out customized Kente stoles and chocolates as souvenirs.

-Further, as part of the celebration, Commission will soon:
+As part of the year-long celebration, the Commission will soon: